-- Career Development department staff provides a host of learning opportunities, employment information and consulting services to students, alumni and employers through regular training events such seminars, workshops, and individual counseling. - Migration Support Migration Coordinator provides essential migration support to international students and works closely with office staff to ensure compliance with national and international laws on mobility.
+- Career Development department staff provides a host of learning opportunities, employment information and consulting services to students, alumni and employers through individual counseling. - Migration Support if a short-term Schengen visa is required for arrival, the Director of Migration Affairs provides essential migration support to international students during the invitation process and collaborates closely with office staff to ensure compliance with national and international mobility regulations.
+To facilitate proper planning and application, the process should be initiated at least three months in advance.